GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
+> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
 >
-> ~ *Alan Turing*
+> ~ *Michael Hawley*

 ---
 ## 🏎 Quick Facts